 1 | Raw Foods Leave Out the Junk

 Perhaps the biggest advantage of “going raw” is what you get to leave out of your diet in the process.
-Preservative-ladened, processed foods are out when a person eats raw, and so are most sources of processed sugar and mock sugar substitutes such as high fructose corn syrup and aspartame.
-Even if you are eating animal products, going raw means that you are conscious of the source and quality of your food.
+Preservative-laden processed foods are out when a person eats raw, and so are most sources of processed sugar and mock sugar substitutes, such as high-fructose corn syrup and aspartame.
+Even if you eat animal products, going raw means you are conscious of the source and quality of your food.

-If you are going raw, you are also going to leave out most pesticide-laden fruits and vegetables.
-You will need to stay away from GMOs, non-organic vegetables and fruits, and most also are apt to stay away from commercial meats and dairy.
+If you are going raw, you will also leave out most pesticide-laden fruits and vegetables.
+You will need to stay away from GMOs, non-organic vegetables and fruits, and, most importantly, commercial meats and dairy.

 First of all, let’s take a look at exactly what hormones are and what they do.
-The hormonal system, also called the endocrine system, is a network of chemical communication throughout the body which keeps the organs functioning and the body’s repairs going in a healthy way.
-Any kind of synthetic substances such as preservatives, pesticides, or added hormones consumed on a regular basis are going to disturb and maybe even disrupt this flow of communication.
+The endocrine system, also called the hormonal system, is a network of chemical messengers that communicates throughout the body, keeping organs functioning and repair processes healthy.
+Any kind of synthetic substances, such as preservatives, pesticides, or added hormones, consumed regularly are going to disturb and maybe even disrupt this flow of communication.

 Additives such as the ones listed above are major sources of xenoestrogens, i.e., chemicals that mimic the aggressive forms of naturally occurring estrogen.
-They are also the source of heavy metal and halide toxicity, as well as bacterial pathogens and other harmful toxins.
+They are also sources of heavy metal and halide toxicity, bacterial pathogens, and other harmful toxins.
 All of these substances can and will throw hormone levels off if consumed regularly.
-In women, chemically induced hormonal imbalance can lead to reproductive issues such a PMS, endometriosis, and reproductive cancers, as well as adrenal fatigue, thyroid issues, and imbalances in brain function and the H-P-A axis.
+In women, chemically induced hormonal imbalance can lead to reproductive issues such as PMS, endometriosis, and reproductive cancers, as well as adrenal fatigue, thyroid issues, and imbalances in brain function and the H-P-A axis.
 In men, hormonal imbalance can affect testosterone balance, prostate health, muscle strength (repair and function), and much more.

-Going raw means that you are choosing to eliminate harmful chemicals that come in the form of processed and commercial foods.
-In doing so, you are taking a major step towards repair and rebalancing of hormonal systems that may have been skewed by these substances.
+Going raw means choosing to eliminate harmful chemicals found in processed and commercial foods.
+In doing so, you are taking a major step towards repairing and rebalancing hormonal systems that may have been skewed by these substances.

-For example, a Swiss study conducted in 2011 found that when children drank raw, organic cow’s milk as opposed to regular commercial milk, they experienced lower incidents of childhood hay fever and asthma.
-In fact, the researchers actually saw a protective effect against asthma in rural European farm children who drank raw cow’s milk regularly.
+For example, a Swiss study conducted in 2011 found that when children drank raw, organic cow’s milk rather than regular commercial milk, they experienced fewer cases of childhood hay fever and asthma.
+In fact, the researchers observed a protective effect against asthma in rural European farm children who regularly drank raw cow’s milk.

 2 | Keeping It Raw Helps Maintain Nutritional Integrity

-However, bioavailability also has to do with the actual phytonutrients themselves that are found in high amounts in unprocessed and uncooked vegetables and fruits.
+However, bioavailability also depends on the phytonutrients themselves, which are found in high amounts in unprocessed and uncooked vegetables and fruits.
 A good example of this is raw broccoli versus cooked broccoli.
 One of the key phytonutrients in this vegetable (and, in fact, in all cruciferous veggies) is sulforaphane.
 Sulforaphane is a major cancer protector, anti-inflammatory, and brain cell protector.
 A 2008 study conducted in the Netherlands found that eating raw broccoli can result in faster absorption of sulforaphane and higher bioavailability in general for this powerful antioxidant and phytonutrient (when compared to cooked broccoli).

-Another European study found that those who ate a raw vegan diet had a higher concentration of key vitamin substances in their blood when compared to those who ate a regular cooked food omnivore diet.
-Some of the substances that the researchers noted in particular which were significantly higher in the blood work of raw vegans were vitamin C, vitamin E, and beta-carotene.
+Another European study found that those who ate a raw vegan diet had higher concentrations of key vitamins in their blood compared to those who ate a regular, cooked-food omnivore diet.
+Some of the substances that the researchers noted in particular, which were significantly higher in the blood work of raw vegans, were vitamin C, vitamin E, and beta-carotene.

-So how does added nutrients like the ones above help your hormones?
-A lot of the benefits have to do with detoxification.
-Putting fiber content aside (which we will discuss a little later on), each one of these nutrients does its part in removing excess estrogen, cortisol, and other hormonal substances from the body.
-Beta carotene, found in high amounts in bright red and orange whole foods such as carrots, cantaloupe, and winter squash, as well as leafy greens like spinach, is a super antioxidant that supports the liver and can protect against cellular mutation.
+So, how do added nutrients like the ones above help your hormones?
+Many of the benefits relate to detoxification.
+Putting fiber content aside (which we will discuss later), each of these nutrients helps remove excess estrogen, cortisol, and other hormonal substances from the body.
+Beta-carotene, found in high amounts in bright red and orange whole foods such as carrots, cantaloupe, and winter squash, as well as leafy greens like spinach, is a powerful antioxidant that supports the liver and can protect against cellular mutations.
 Vitamins C and E play direct roles in hormonal communication.

 For example, did you know that, after absorption, the highest concentrations of vitamin C are actually found in neuroendocrine tissues and in the brain?
 Vitamin C also plays a pivotal role in central nervous system function.